 Investigators are examining whether the fire suppression system failed or the fire spread somehow

 The British Airways jetliner that caught fire on the Las Vegas airport’s tarmac had suppression equipment, but it just didn’t work to suppress the flames, a source close to the investigation said Wednesday.

 Twenty-seven people associated with British Airways Flight 2276 were treated at the Nevada city’s Sunrise Hospital and Medical Center, spokeswoman Sylvia Song said.
 All had been released by Wednesday afternoon.

-A majority of the injuries came as passengers slid down the inflatable chutes to evacuate the Boeing 777, Clark County Fire Department Deputy Chief Jon Klassen said.
+Most of the injuries came as passengers slid down the four inflatable chutes while evacuating the Boeing 777, Clark County Fire Department Deputy Chief Jon Klassen said.

-The plane stopped and sat for what felt like a minute, he said.
+The plane stopped and sat for what felt like a minute, Jennings added.
 Then the captain came on the intercom and told the passengers there was an emergency and they needed to evacuate.